HermesPasser/author-tracker/README.md

 ```
 status values ara HIATUS, COMPLETE, and ONGOING

-*create*: create an author.
+*post*: create an author.
-*find/id*: get the author with the given id.
+*get /id*: get the author with the given id.
-*delete/id*: removes the author with the given id.
+*delete /id*: removes the author with the given id.
-*list*: get all authors.
+*get*: get all authors.
-*update/id*: updates the author with the given id.
+*put /id*: updates the author with the given id.

 ## license